PushkarAwasthi/Sentiment-Analysis-on-IMDB-Movie-Review-/README.md

 # Sentiment-Analysis-on-IMDB-Movie-Review-
-•	The IMDB dataset consists of 50,000 Movie reviews that have been pre-labeled with “good” and “negative” sentiment class labels.
+•	The IMDB dataset consists of 50,000 Movie reviews that have been pre-labeled with “good” and “negative” sentiment class labels./n
 •	Classified sentiment based on review text, performed data cleaning and pre-processing by Stop-word removal, tokenization, Stemming.
 •	Executed Feature Extraction Techniques – Bag of Words, TF-IDF, and Word2Vec.
 •	Applied Models –Multinomial Naïve Bayes, Logistic Regression, and Support Vector Machine.